NEMA Announces Code Alert Updates

 The Residential Code of Ohio (RCO), which regulates 1-, 2- & 3- family dwellings, is not affected by these code updates.
 The RCO remains based on the 2009 International Residential Code (IRC) as amended.
 The Residential Construction Advisory Committee and the Board continue to review newer editions of the IRC for possible adoption at a later date.

-If you have questions related to these amendments, please contact the Board Office at (614) 644-2613 or bbs@com.state.oh.us.
+If you have questions related to these amendments, please contact the Board Office at (614) 644-2613 or [email protected].

 South Dakota